confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 Check the following:
 1) What principal is being used by the component - this comes from the CN of the certificate used by the component
-2) Are the appopriate ACL created for the components principal
+2) Are the appropriate ACL created for the components principal

 To see why Kafka failed the access request, look at the kafka broker logs.
 You might see messages that indicate authorization failures: